xJonathanLEI/cf-pages-cli/README.md

 $ export CLOUDFLARE_TOKEN="YOUR_API_TOKEN"
 ```

-_(It's also possible to use them as command line options via `--account` and `--token`, respectively, but it's easier to just export them as they're used in all commands.)_
+_(It's also possible to use them as command line options via `--account` and `--token`, respectively, but it's easier to just export them as they're used in many commands.)_

 Then, export the environment variables of your project: